 Apple’s AirPods represent a cord-cutting ideal for the company.
-Since removing the headphone jack from their new flagship smartphones the iPhone 7 and iPhone 7 Plus, Apple is hoping that its £159 AirPods, it's first ever wireless in-ear headphones, will set a new benchmark for the product category.
+Since removing the headphone jack from its new flagship smartphones the iPhone 7 and iPhone 7 Plus, Apple is hoping that the £159 AirPods - its first ever wireless in-ear headphones - will set a new benchmark for the product category.

-Admittedly, the AirPods are a tempting prospect.
-They boast unique features and functionality, including super-quick pairing thanks to Apple's new W1 wireless chip, the ability to activate Siri with just a simple tap of one of the headphones, and infrared sensors which allow them to stop and start music when they're removed from your ears.
+The AirPods are certainly a tempting prospect.
+They boast unique features and functionality, including super-quick pairing thanks to Apple's new W1 wireless chip, the ability to activate Siri with just a simple tap of one of the earpods, and infrared sensors that allow them to stop and start music when they're removed from your ears.

-But the Apple AirPods aren't without competition.
+But the AirPods aren't without competition.
 A number of manufacturers have produced or are in the process of producing their own cord-cutting in-ear buds.
-While they don't have all the same features as the AirPods they're still worth investigating, even if it's purely because of their looks.
-But don't just take our word for it, have a look below and see for yourself.
+While they may not have all the same features as the AirPods, they're still worth investigating, even if it's purely because of their looks.
+You don't have to take our word for it - have a look below and see for yourself.

 MORE: Best Apple deals

 Erato Rio 3